-The Division of Student Life is comprised of the following areas: Campus Safety, Counseling, Dining Services, Diversity Initiatives, Fraternity and Sorority Life, New Student Orientation, Residential Life, Recreation and Wellness, Spiritual Life, and Student Activities and Intramural Sports.
+The Division of Student Life comprises the following areas: Career and Internship Services, Counseling and Wellness, Fraternity and Sorority Life, New Student Orientation, Residence Life, Recreation and Intramural Sports, Spiritual Life, Student Activities, Student Government Association, and Student Organizations.
 The Division of Student Life is committed to educating and empowering students of promise to build a welcoming and inclusive campus community.
 We firmly believe that students play an integral role in the development of an engaging and dynamic educational community; this is the key to its longevity and success.
 Working with students in a co-curricular manner is our profession and our passion.
 STUDENT LIFE VISION STATEMENT: